Skip to content

 Besides the read/write speed numbers, there are no differences we can see at first look.
 Both of them are missing any kind of encryption.
 The same MTBF and warranty period are offered with both.

-The test bench used for these benchmark tests has Intel Core i5 12600K CPU along with 4800MHz DDR5 (16GB) RAM.
+The test bench used for these benchmark tests has an Intel Core i5 12600K CPU along with 4800MHz DDR5 (16GB) RAM.
 The motherboard is MSI Pro Z690-A. 1TB variants of both SSDs are used for these tests.

 PassMark Scores Comparison between SN850 and SN770